mharrys/billboarding/README.md

 by Geeks 3D.

 + Press `F1` to toggle billboarding.
-+ Press `F2` to toggle adjusting the model-view matrix for cheap method on the CPU or GPU.
-+ Press `F3` to toggle between spherical and cylindrical billboarding.
++ Press `F2` to toggle between spherical and cylindrical billboarding.
-+ Press `F4` to toggle between cheap and true method.
++ Press `F3` to toggle between cheap and true method.
-+ Press `F5` to toggle controls.
 + Press `w`, `a`, `d`, `s` to fly forward, left, right or back.
 + Press `r`, `q` to fly up and down.